-Psoriatic arthritis is a type of arthritis that commonly develops in people with psoriasis.
+Psoriatic arthritis (PsA) is a type of arthritis that commonly develops in people with psoriasis.
 Psoriasis is an inflammatory condition that leads to a rapid buildup of skin cells.
-These cells form patches of itchy, often irritating skin that doctors call plaques.
+These cells form patches of itchy skin that doctors call plaques.

-Many people may notice changes in their nails as an early warning sign of psoriatic arthritis or damage to the joints.
+Many people may notice changes in their nails as an early symptom of PsA.
+Changes may affect any part of the nail structure and areas surrounding the fingers, including:

-- the visible part of the nail that doctor call the nail plate
+- the visible part of the nail, which doctors call the nail plate

 - the nail bed, which is the skin beneath the nail